spetushkou/url-shortener/url-shortener-be/README.md

-# humble-superhero-be
+# url-shortener-be

 The backend is implemented with NestJS and the template I was using in my daily work.
 There is some code in the `src/common` folder, please do not pay attention to it.
 The rest of the code is related to the task.
-The in-memory db is impelmented with a MongoDB instance and the `mongodb-memory-server` package.

 There are 2 tests: 1 unit test and 1 e2e test.